Notify me when new publications are added.

 List of items that can and cannot be composted at home.

 This publication is a how-to guide for starting a garden-related standard compost bin in a childcare center Outdoor Learning Environment (OLE).
 Included is guidance on design, construction, and management of compost bins as well as curriculum connections.
-This is the seventh of eight publications about childcare center production gardens.
+This is the seventh of fifteen publications about childcare center production gardens.

 This publication offers 6 lessons for a school curriculum on the importance of vermicomposting, setting up a worm bin, anatomy of earthworms and how to reduce waste and recycle.
 Lesson objectives an activities are provided.

 Esta publicación muestra cómo construir una prensa de fardos sencilla y económica y da instrucciones sobre cómo embalar botellas y garrafas de plástico jarras para reciclar.